-Ron Croatti becomes Chief Executive Officer (CEO) of UniFirst Corporation.
-“Customers for Life” retention program is launched, commemorating Aldo's 50th anniversary with the Company, as well as his passion for customer satisfaction.
+Ron Croatti becomes Chief Executive Officer (CEO) of UniFirst Corporation. “customers for Life” retention program is launched, commemorating Aldo's 50th anniversary with the Company, as well as his passion for customer satisfaction.

-As an extension of the “Customers for Life” program, the first Aldo Croatti Award is given to the Route Sales Representative who retains the highest amount of customers for the entire fiscal year… UniFirst's highest honor.
+As an extension of the “customers for Life” program, the first Aldo Croatti Award is given to the Route Sales representative who retains the highest amount of customers for the entire fiscal year… UniFirst's highest honor.

 The U.S. government awards UniFirst a $30 million, 10-year contract to provide and decontaminate industrial uniforms worn by nuclear workers at the Hanford Site toxic dump station in Richland, WA.

 UniFirst enters the European market establishing Euro Nuclear Services (ENS) in the Netherlands.
-Aldo Croatti receives “New England Entrepreneur of the Year Award” from a coalition of Inc. magazine, Merrill Lynch, Ernst & Young, and NASDAQ.
+Aldo Croatti receives “New England Entrepreneur of the Year Award” from a coalition of Inc. magazine, Merrill Lynch, Ernst and Young, and NASDAQ.
 UniFirst acquires additional businesses in California, Oklahoma, and Oregon; it opens a new garment Manufacturing Plant in Wilburton, OK to complement the Cave City, AR operations.

 Ron Croatti becomes President of UniFirst.